-UCI Medical Center earns Comprehensive Hypertension Center Certification from the American Heart Association
+UCI Health earns hypertension certification from the American Heart Association

 July 14, 2021

 UCI Medical Center has been awarded the American Heart Association’s Comprehensive Hypertension Center Certification for its commitment to following proven, research-based treatment guidelines to care for people with complex or difficult-to-treat hypertension, or high blood pressure.
-UCI Medical Center is one out of only three healthcare facilities in California to earn this designation.
+The medical center is one of only three healthcare facilities in California to earn this designation.

 Certified healthcare centers must be primarily devoted to patients with hypertension and related disorders; be recognized as referral and treatment resources for resistant and secondary hypertension; and have facilities and personnel capable of assessing and evaluating complicated hypertension problems.
 Certified Comprehensive Hypertension Centers are recognized as leaders in providing the most up-to-date effective treatment strategies based on current evidence-based research in hypertension.

 “UCI Medical Center is thoroughly committed to providing our patients the highest quality care centered in current scientific research,” said UCI Health nephrologist Dr. Ekamol Tantisattamo, who works with a team of physicians across numerous specialities to help patients manage hypertension.